Hot Bacon Dressing Spinach Salad Recipe (Restaurant Style!)

 Hot bacon dressing may sound difficult, but it’s easy to prepare and makes the perfect salad dressing for a hearty spinach salad.
 This spinach salad with hot bacon dressing makes a memorable dinner.
-It’s filling enough to enjoy as a whole meal, especially if served with some crusty French bread to mop up the delicious juices.
+It’s filling enough to enjoy as a whole meal, especially if served with crusty French bread to mop up the delicious juices.

 overhead view of spinach salad and a bowl of hot bacon dressing.